 To resume an errored process activity that is suspended, select the Resume button.
-In the Resume page, select the Apply button.
 Processing for the process is resumed and any activities that were transitioned to while the process was suspended are now executed.
-You can also select the Cancel button to return to the previous page without resuming the process.

 Note: If you resume the root process for a workflow, all subprocesses for the workflow are resumed as well.
 The Resume button appears only for an errored process activity that is suspended.